romkatv/powerlevel10k/README.md

 If it looks like a regular `?`, that's normal.
 It means you have untracked files in the current Git repository.
 Type `git status` to see these files.

-You can change this symbol by editing `~/.p10k.zsh`.
-Search for `?` and replace it with something else.
+You can change this symbol or disable the display of untracked files altogether.
+Search for `untracked files` in `~/.p10k.zsh`.

 ### Why does Powerlevel10k spawn extra processes?